-That way we can get to know you and your financial situation a little better, and we can begin building you a Foolish portfolio that is custom-tailored to your age, goals, and risk-tolerance.
+That way we can get to know you and your financial situation a little better, and we can begin building you a Personal Portfolio that is custom-tailored to your age, goals, and risk-tolerance.

-Based on what you tell us, we can allocate your Foolish Separately Managed Account (SMA) across a precise blend of several unique investment strategies inspired by many of The Motley Fool, LLC's services you already know and trust — including PRO, Supernova, and Million Dollar Portfolio.
+Based on what you tell us, we can allocate your portfolio across a precise blend of several unique investment strategies inspired by many of The Motley Fool, LLC's services you already know and trust — including PRO, Supernova, and Million Dollar Portfolio.

 As you can see from the example portfolios below, our team can handle all of your Foolish investing for you,